Expert Aggregation for Financial Forecasting: Aggregation of Portfolios

-The BOA rule described in Section \ref{sec:aggregationrule} is considered, minimizing the square loss between portfolio returns, including the $K=13$ strategy experts detailed in Table \ref{tab:expertlist}, and the target portfolio returns.
-The resulting portfolio is called Portfolio Bernstein Online Aggregation (PtfBOA).
-By dynamically weighting long and short strategies, one can expect to retrieve (at least) the best expert's portfolio returns and reduce risk of betting on only one (possibly wrong) expert.
-The uniform mix of portfolios is denoted PtfUNI and is used as a baseline.
+BOA rule is applied on the expert portfolios, minimising the square loss between the best possible portfolio returns and the returns of the $K=13$ expert strategies listed in Table \ref{tab:expertlist}.
+The resulting portfolio is called PtfBOA.
+By dynamically weighting strategies, one can expect to retrieve (at least) the best expert's portfolio returns and reduce the risk of betting on only one expert.
+A uniform mixture of the $K$ portfolios, called PtfUNI, is used as a benchmark and assigns a constant weight of $1/K$ to each expert throughout the test period.

-\paragraph*{Portfolio statistics} Table \ref{tab:stratstatdesc} reports several portfolio-related metrics whose definitions are precised in Appendix.
-Very interestingly, the aggregation decreases the volatility by averaging all expert strategies, while allowing similar annualized returns as the best expert NN2.
-These results should be put in perspective with the fact that the aggregation model does not directly optimize these indicators, but only considers the error between expert portfolio returns and the target.
-Still, PtfBOA manages to get the highest annual SR with 2.77.
-The uniform aggregation PtfUNI gives the third best annual SR with 2.56, ex-aequo with NN4, despite lower expected returns compared to NN2 and PtfBOA, 0.36 against 0.50.
-This score is partially explained by its low volatility.

-PtfBOA's skewness (3.11), kurtosis (19.63) and maximum monthly loss (0.08) shows that aggregation brings a significant improvement to classical machine learning techniques.
-For instance, NN2 skewness reaches 2.27 and its kurtosis drops at 13.94, while the lowest maximum monthly loss among experts is 0.13 for OLS+H. All long-short strategies have closed results in terms of turnover, around 120\%, apart from Random Forest (92\%).
-As the aggregation turnover is inherited from the expert behavior aggregation does not degrade it.
-The online aggregation appears to perform well on annualized average returns and risk criterion while being able to outperform the experts on the other portfolio metrics such as annual Sharpe ratio.
-In particular, the aggregation tends to be more robust.

-Figure \ref{fig:boa} shows cumulative log returns of both long and short strategies alongside the weights of PtfBOA.
-The adaption portfolio aggregation is the second best profitable model on both long and short strategies.
-The best long model stays NN2 on all the testing period in terms of cumulative returns.
-Ordinary Least Square regression with Huber loss (OLS+H) is the most efficient expert for short strategy until 2002 after which NN2 takes the lead.
-The performance spread between PtfBOA and PtfUNI is significant, this encourages the adoption of online-adaptive mixture.